qvattr0/qvattr0/README.md

 ![The LORNE banner](assets/banner_1000x3000-rounded.png)

-Firuz Sharipov • ML Engineer + in-training
+Firuz Sharipov • AI/ML Engineer @ SmartPay
 - _Aerospace Engineering_ @ umich
-- Currently learning multi-layer perceptron network design and implementation

 <!--
 **qvattr0/qvattr0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.